LauraFWhiteLab/LauraFWhiteLab.github.io/_pages/TBproj.md

 Backcalculation methods for estimating TB incidence
 =========

 We have developed a Bayesian implementation of backcalculation methods for estimating TB incidence, using information obtained from TB prevalence surveys.
+The code to implement this method is found [`here`](https://github.com/anshap32/TB-backcalc).
 This work is under review.

 Contribution of reinfection to the annual rate of infection (ARI)
 =========